Scheduled MonumentsEnglandOld Oswestry hillfort, and two adjacent sections of Wat's Dyke

 What is Old Oswestry hillfort, and two adjacent sections of Wat's Dyke?

-Old Oswestry hillfort is a large Iron Age defensive settlement situated near Oswestry in Shropshire, England.
+Old Oswestry is a hillfort located near Oswestry in Shropshire, England, situated on high ground commanding views across the surrounding landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014899.

 Who is responsible for protecting Old Oswestry hillfort, and two adjacent sections of Wat's Dyke?